Are Yorkies Good With Cats? Let’s Find Out!

 Evaluate both animals individually.

-Take note at least one week of the actions of both pets separately to see if they are violent or friendly.
+Take note of at least one week of the actions of both pets separately to see if they are violent or friendly.
 When they are the kind who can live in peace with other animals, they are less likely to start a world war in the house.

 Present them when young.